dnguyenngoc/doc-extractor/README.md

 The following technologies are used in this project:

+1. **ReactJS** Website for show dashboard, pipeline, and user cofiguration.
 1. **Golang** with the **gorillamux** framework for building the API and handling public endpoints.
 2. **S3**: Used for storage and handling of image and JSON files.
 3. **Postgrest**: A database used for storing user information, document processing details, and other relevant data.